History of foreign relations of China: 1970s and 1980s

+Since the 1980s, China's foreign policy has been peace-seeking with a focus on optimizing mutual economic interests between states.
+It has generally sought to maintain good relationships with countries that may be opposed to each other, for example in its cultivation of relationships with both Israel and the Arab states.
 During the 1980s, Deng began formulating a good neighboring policy to capitalize on regional activism.
 Under this policy, China no longer considered a neighboring country's ideological tendencies as a critical factor in foreign policy, and instead focused on developing international relationships with its neighbors regardless of their respective ties to the United States or the Soviet Union.
 Thus, in 1988, China signed an agreement with Mongolia regarding borders, despite the fact that China's government had long viewed neighboring Mongolia as a Soviet satellite.

 1989 Tiananmen Square protests and massacre

 In the immediate aftermath of the 1989 Tiananmen Square protests and massacre, various countries imposed sanctions, cancelled aid, banned sales of military equipment, or cut back diplomatic ties.
 In response to these efforts to isolate China, Deng articulated the "twenty-four character guidelines" for China to adopt in its international affairs: observe carefully (冷静观察), secure China's positions (稳住阵脚), calmly cope with the challenges (沉着应付), hide China's capacities and bide its time (韬光养晦), be good at maintaining a low profile (善于守拙), and never claim leadership (绝不当头).
 China's approach focused on learning to live with the fact of United States hegemony.

 Although the crackdown hurt relations with Western countries, it had relatively little impact on China's relations with its Asian neighbors.
 Most of these neighboring countries did not have better human rights records than China and were generally sympathetic to China in light of the pressure it received from Western countries.
 Even in the wake of the crackdown, China's foreign relations with its neighbors generally improved.